SzahnDhore/Helper-of-language/README.md

 #### 3. Add phrasebooks
 Create a phrasebook file having the name "xxx.php" (where "xxx" is the ISO 639-3 language code of the default language of the project) and put it in your library folder.
 For a reference of how the contents of the file should be formated, please see the included example files.

-To subsequently add a language to your system, all you have to do is to upload a new (correctly written) language file to the phrasebook folder.
-This makes it very simple to support additional languages.
+To subsequently add a language to your system, all you have to do is to upload a new, correctly written and formatted, language file to the phrasebook folder.
+This makes it very simple for you to add more languages.

 #### 4. Include the file "class.language.php"
 You will need two lines of extra code in your project to set up the system for use.
 The first is to include the script in the file you want to use it in.
 It should look something akin to this: